-Many visitors who want to come to Croatia, either for a vacation, or permanent relocation, are curious about the prices in Croatia.
+Many visitors who want to come to Croatia, either for a vacation, or permanent relocation, are curious about the prices in the country.

 I will give an overview of the prices of food, tourist services, and other stuff which may be of interest to tourists and expats.

-Croatia recently joined the eurozone, which is its only official currency in 2023.
+Croatia recently joined the eurozone, which is its only official currency since 2023.
 The good news is that the introduction of the new currency did not lead to significant inflation.